awsdocs/amazon-migrationhub-user-guide/doc_source/whatishub.md

 Migration Hub gives you the choice to start migrating right away and group servers while migration is underway, or to first discover servers and then group them into applications\.
 Either way, you can migrate each server in an application and track progress from each tool in the AWS Migration Hub\.

 Migration Hub supports migration status updates from the following tools:
-+ **AWS Application Migration Service \(AWS MGN\)**–AWS Application Migration Service is the primary migration service recommended for lift\-and\-shift migrations to AWS\.
-For more information about AWS MGN, see [AWS Application Migration Service](http://aws.amazon.com/application-migration-service/) and [AWS MGN Documentation](https://docs.aws.amazon.com/mgn/index.html )\.
++ **AWS Application Migration Service \(Application Migration Service\)**–AWS Application Migration Service is the primary migration service recommended for lift\-and\-shift migrations to AWS\.
+For more information about Application Migration Service, see [AWS Application Migration Service](http://aws.amazon.com/application-migration-service/) and [Application Migration Service Documentation](https://docs.aws.amazon.com/mgn/index.html )\.
 + **AWS Server Migration Service \(AWS SMS\)**–For more information about AWS SMS, see [AWS Server Migration Service](http://aws.amazon.com/server-migration-service/) and [AWS SMS Documentation](https://docs.aws.amazon.com/server-migration-service/index.html)\.
+**Warning**
+As of March 31, 2022, AWS will discontinue AWS Server Migration Service \(AWS SMS\)\.
+You must complete your active migration projects that are using AWS SMS by March 31, 2022\.
+Going forward, we recommend AWS Application Migration Service \(Application Migration Service\) as the primary migration service for lift\-and\-shift migrations\.
+For more information, see [Using the AWS Migration Hub with Application Migration Service](https://docs.aws.amazon.com/mgn/latest/ug/mgn-mgh.html)\.
 + **AWS Database Migration Service \(AWS DMS\)**–For more information about AWS DMS, see [AWS Database Migration Service](http://aws.amazon.com/dms/) and [AWS DMS Documentation](https://docs.aws.amazon.com/dms/index.html)\.
-+ The **ATADATA ATAmotion partner tool**–For more information about ATAmotion, see [AWS Migration Hub Partners](http://aws.amazon.com/migration-hub/partners/)\.

 To access these tools, open the AWS Migration Hub console at [https://console\.aws\.amazon\.com/migrationhub/](https://console.aws.amazon.com/migrationhub/), and in the navigation pane under **Migrate**, choose **Tools**\. \(You must first have an AWS account and credentials to access the Migration Hub console\.
 For information about signing up for AWS, see [Setting up](setting-up.md)\.\)